1 / 6

 Apart from Bychkov and Hrůša, the subscription cycles A, B and C of the Czech Philharmonic will also feature the orchestra's other Principal Guest Conductor, Tomáš Netopil, who will conduct two Beethoven pieces and a suite by Jean-Philippe Rameau.
 Other conductors scheduled to appear with the orchestra include Petr Altrichter, Giovanni Antonini, David Robertson, Peter Eötvös, James Gaffigan and, in his conducting debut with the Czech Philharmonic, Pablo Heras-Casado.
 Audiences may look forward to performances by Katia and Marielle Labèque, Rudolf Buchbinder, Francesco Piemontesi, Piotr Anderszewski and Ivo Kahánek, violinists Leonidas Kavakos, Lisa Batiashvili, Josef Špaček and Jan Mráček, violist Antoine Tamestit, cellist Gautier Capuçon, trumpet player Tamás Pálfalvi, timpanist Michael Kroutil, and soprano Chen Reiss.

-Sale of subscription tickets and tickets to special, educational and Advent concerts began on Tuesday 23 April 2019.
-Sale of individual tickets to subscription concerts starts on Monday 10 June 2019.
+Sale of subscription tickets and tickets to special, educational and Advent concerts began 23 April 2019.
+Sale of individual tickets to subscription concerts started 10 June 2019.

 Subscription series K, a cycle of four concerts by the Czech Philharmonic Chamber Orchestra, an ensemble of variable composition, will continue in the same vein in the 124th season after this year's success.
 Three concert masters of the Czech Philharmonic – Josef Špaček, Jiří Vodička and Jan Mráček – will each take responsibility for rehearsing and conducting one of the concerts.
 The fourth will be prepared by Jaroslav Krček, who will himself premiere his work dedicated to four women players od the Czech Philharmonic: Jana Boušková, Jana Brožková, Kateřina Javůrková and Andrea Rysová.
 The K series will also feature foreign soloists, cellist Sebastian Bru and pianist Zoltán Fejérvári.